 Courts are unlikely to overturn administrative actions, believing in general that the agencies are better situated to judge their own jurisdiction and are experts in rulemaking for those matters delegated to them by Congress.
 Some agency activities are not reviewable, for a number of reasons.
 However, after a business (or some other interested party) has exhausted all administrative remedies, it may seek judicial review of a final agency decision.
-The reviewing court is often asked to strike down or modify agency actions on several possible bases (see <a href="Section 5.5.2" Strategies for Obtaining Judicial Review").
+The reviewing court is often asked to strike down or modify agency actions on several possible bases (see ).
 "Strategies for Obtaining Judicial Review").